Vaguery/CargoBot-ruby/readme.md

 - `:fragile_stacks` is a toggle which determines whether the machine breaks down when it the claw knocks over a stack of blocks that's too high
 - `:height_limit` the maximum height a stack is allowed to get before toppling when the claw bumps it
 - `:step_limit` termination condition to avoid loops; defaults to 200

+## Examples

+See http://github.com/Vaguery/CargoBot-ruby/tree/master/examples for some simple calls and demos (TBD).
+Run [the acceptance test cucumber file](http://github.com/Vaguery/CargoBot-ruby/blob/master/features/acceptance_tests.feature) to check to see that the Cargo-Bot tutorial examples are running.